fadelasfz/Balloon-game/README.md

-This code can be implemented in oTree.
+This code is designed to work on oTree.

 **Game instructions**